By the Shores of Time

-“I’m trying to phase it all out.
-I know I didn’t like Johnny, but he never deserved that kind of death.
-Besides, he was close to your brother too.”
+“Johnny… He never deserved that kind of death.
+Besides, he was close to your brother, too.”

 “Yeah,” Gabriel nodded.
 “He was.
 Maybe those two could bury the hatchet in the afterlife… If there is one.
 The kid was young, but death—It doesn’t care who you are.”